FlorentCLMichel/Machiavelli/Readme.md

 ## Requirements

-The game currently requires an ansi-compatible terminal (or terminal emulator) with support for true colours for the single-terminal version and for the client.
+The game currently requires an ansi-compatible terminal (or terminal emulator) for the single-terminal version and for the client.
 The server can in principle run on any terminal.

 ## Build